neoforged/Documentation/docs/gui/screens.md

 `inventoryLabelY` | The relative y coordinate of where the player inventory name will be rendered.

 :::caution
-In a previous section, it mentioned that precomputed relative coordinates should be set in the `#init` method.
+In a previous section, it was mentioned that precomputed relative coordinates should be set in the `#init` method.
 This still remains true, as the values mentioned here are not precomputed coordinates but static values and relativized coordinates.

-The image values are static and non changing as they represent the background texture size.
-To make things easier when rendering, two additional values (`leftPos` and `topPos`) are precomputed in the `init` method which marks the top left corner of where the background will be rendered.
+The image values are static and non-changing, as they represent the background texture size.
+To make things easier when rendering, two additional values (`leftPos` and `topPos`) are precomputed in the `init` method, marking the top left corner of where the background will be rendered.
 The label coordinates are relative to these values.

 The `leftPos` and `topPos` is also used as a convenient way to render the background as they already represent the position to pass into `GuiGraphics#blit`.
 :::